 Matzoh brei is delicious, but you'll be hard-pressed to find two people who make it the same way.
 Roughly speaking it's a combination of matzoh, broken into pieces and mixed with scrambled eggs.
 The matzoh usually sits in some kind of liquid to soften before it's cooked in a pan with the egg.
 Sometimes it's savory, other times sweet.

-When I went to the Manischewitz factory for this week's podcast about matzoh, one of my guests told me about the way the women from Uzbekistan make matzoh brei in the Manischewitz test kitchen.
+When I went to the Manischewitz factory for our episode about the science and religion of matzoh, one of my guests told me about the way the women from Uzbekistan make matzoh brei in the Manischewitz test kitchen.
 It sounds intriguing.
 It's not broken up like scrambled eggs, it's cooked into a frittata-like structure and sliced.
-Here's the recipe...
+Here's the recipe.

 1 box matzoh